Q5. What challenges do you think is African air cargo facing today, and how can it overcome them?

 Another crucial challenge experienced by African Air Cargo is the fuel price.
 Fuel prices are approximately 20-30% higher in Africa than in other parts of the world.

-Africa’s low level of connectivity is a challenge-driven by the relatively small size of the African airlines’ fleets.
+Africa’s low level of connectivity is a challenge driven by the relatively small size of the African airlines’ fleets.
 Despite representing 15% of the world’s population, African airlines operate only 5.5% of the world’s commercial passenger and freighter aircraft, thereby having the lowest level of aircraft per capita of any world region.
 The average age of these fleets is the oldest of any world region (17 compared to 13 years the global average), and their aircraft mix tends to involve smaller than average aircraft.
-This has seen Africa air cargo grapple with the high maintenance cost resultant of an old fleet.
+This has seen African air cargo grapple with the high maintenance cost resulting from an old fleet.

 The availability and quality of aviation infrastructure vary across Africa.
-Established hubs such as Nairobi, Johannesburg, Cairo, and Addis provide airlines with sufficient infrastructure to develop their operations from these airports.
+Established hubs such as Nairobi, Johannesburg, Cairo, and Addis provide airlines with sufficient infrastructure to develop their operations from these Airports.
 Airport infrastructure is a critical economic growth factor and essential to Africa’s development.
-In Western Africa, some airports do provide important connectivity infrastructure issues that prevent most West African countries from developing fully operational hubs.
-Though, the most appropriate location for an aviation hub in West Africa, is Lagos, Nigeria.
+In Western Africa, some Airports do provide important connectivity infrastructure issues that prevent most West African countries from developing fully operational hubs.
+Though, the most appropriate location for an aviation hub in West Africa is in Lagos, Nigeria.
 Due to the size of its economy, population, and level of intercontinental traffic compared to the other options.
 However, safety issues and the lack of infrastructure do not make it an immediately attractive choice.

 Air cargo has the potential to create a vast contribution to Africa’s economic growth.
 It is vital for transporting perishable goods to open up and connect markets, facilitate trade and enable African firms to integrate global supply chains.